LUWIZ

 What this imposes on your strategy

-A five-move E-E-A-T action plan
+An E-E-A-T action plan in five moves

 Identify and structure your authors